Norm rooster at Farm Sanctuary

 It hurts workers and communities.

-Employees suffer long hours, are at high risk for mental and physical trauma, and receive nominal pay.
-Oftentimes, facilities are in low-income communities of color, who experience health ailments due to the toxic practices of agribusiness.
+Employees in one of the nation’s most dangerous industries suffer through long hours, are at high risk for severe injuries as well as mental and physical trauma, and receive nominal pay.
+Oftentimes, facilities are in low-income communities of color, where residents mayo experience health ailments due to the toxic practices of agribusiness.

 Learn More